 The Porcupine Collective are change-makers with over 90 years' professional experience spanning both the third and private sectors.
 We work at the heart of social endeavour making good ideas happen for the most vulnerable members of our society.

 We are not your tried-and tested traditional team who tow the party line.
 We are risk-takers, game-changers; people who are not afraid to rock the boat if rocking the boat is the right thing to do.

 We have high expectations of ourselves and others.
 We don't take shortcuts or cut corners.
 Excellence, not average, is our measure.

-The Porcupine Team are prepared to push through barriers and bottlenecks to deliver ground-breaking new resolutions to critical social dilemmas in Education.
+The Porcupine Team are prepared to push through barriers and bottlenecks to deliver ground-breaking new resolutions to address social inequality in society.

 We are can-do, go-getters who ask tough questions and make courageous decisions to influence meaningful change for the people who need it most.

 We value honesty, openness and integrity and work on the foundation of mutual trust, choosing partners who value plainspoken, trustworthy, reliable and dependable professionals who deliver on their promises.

 FOUNDER & DEVELOPMENT DIRECTOR

 The porcupine is a great protector - a ‘warrior for the vulnerable’.

 With his thousands of quills, the porcupine is the preeminent symbol of self-preservation, reminding us that it is okay to be ourselves, and trust that it is safe to be who we truly are.